karelvaculik/waldis/README.md

 ## Results of IDEAS 2018 experiments

-- graphs can be found in `experiments` directory
+- final graph patterns from all experiments can be found in `experiments` directory
-- NOTE: your graphs may look different when running the experiment scripts as there is no fixed order of barchart groups (the colors of the groups are not fixed either)
+- the following attributes can be found for each pattern:
+    - DATA - name of the dataset
+    - TOTAL_TIME - running time in seconds
+    - TIME_UNIT_PRIMARY - primary time unit parameter
+    - TIME_UNIT_SECONDARY - secondary time unit parameter
+    - RANDOM_WALKS - number of random walks
+    - PROB_RESTART - probability of restart
+    - MAX_PATTERN_EDGES - maximum number of pattern edges to be found
+    - EVALUATION_RANDOM_WALKS - number of random walks used for evaluation
+    - TEST_EVALUATION_POSITIVE - matching scores on positive events from test set
+    - TEST_EVALUATION_NEGATIVE - matching scores on negative events from test set
+    - PATTERN_EDGES - list of pattern edges in the form of (source_vertex, destination_vertex)
+    - PATTERN_SCORES - scores of pattern edges
+    - PATTERN_TIMESTAMPS - distribution of relative timestamps for each pattern edge
+    - PATTERN_ATTRIBUTES - distribution of attributes for each pattern edge
+    - PATTERN_DIRECTIONS - True = edge directed from source to destination, False = the opposite direction; makes sense only for directed graph
+    - PATTERN_UNDIRECTED - whether the patten is an undirected graph

 ## Data preprocessing for IDEAS 2018 experiments

 - scripts used for preparation of networks can be found in `tools` directory
 - resulting networks are located in the `data_graphs` directory
 - the original data are not part of this project and have to be downloaded from the relevant web pages
-- Enron original dataset was downloaded from http://www.cis.jhu.edu/~parky/Enron/, specifically you need the following files in the data_original/enron directory:
+- Enron original dataset was downloaded from http://www.cis.jhu.edu/~parky/Enron/, specifically you need the following files in the `data_original/enron` directory:
-  - execs.email.linesnum.ldctopic
+  - `execs.email.linesnum.ldctopic`
-  - employees.txt
+  - `employees.txt`
-- DBLP original dataset was downloaded from http://dblp.uni-trier.de/xml/ and DBLP2json.py from http://projects.csail.mit.edu/dnd/DBLP/ was used for initial data extraction
+- DBLP original dataset was downloaded from http://dblp.uni-trier.de/xml/ and `DBLP2json.py` from http://projects.csail.mit.edu/dnd/DBLP/ was used for initial data extraction